SandroJijavadze/Tic-Tac-Toe/README.md

 <b>game.txt</b> </br>
 This is for professor to test the tic-tac-toe code using custom input moves for player 1 and 2.</br>
 For it to work, place game.txt in the directory with .cs files. </br>

+While there is no game.txt, the program will ask user if he wants to try playing again.</br>

+It will ask again, if player wants 2 player mode or .txt file.

 Format of input moves:</br>

 P1: B1</br>